Obinnabii/my-portfolio/README.md

 ##Obi Abii's __portfolio__

 This repo contains Obi's *STEP projects*.
-As of now, I have implemented 0 of the projects;
+As of now, I have implemented 0 of the projects.
 ###The Projects

 1. NaN		0%